 Where to Get 35mm Film Developed?

-You will find several options for where to get film processed.
-For a more comprehensive explanation of the possible choices, you can check out my article on Where to Get Film Developed.
+There are only a few possibilities for where to get film processed.
+For a more complete explanation of the possible choices go look at my article on Where to Get Film Developed.

-WARNING: Film doesn't get developed locally at big box stores and pharmacies.
-They send film off-site to be processed by a separate company.
-Consequently, you won’t be given your developed negatives back.
+WARNING: Film is no longer processed locally at big box stores and pharmacies.
+They ship the film away to be developed by a third party.
+That is why, you won’t be given your developed negatives back.

 - Develop Film at Home

 Shipping film to a mail-order lab to be processed and scanned is the most convenient option if you’re just beginning to use film.
 A drawback to this is that it can become expensive if you are regularly using film.